polywrap/documentation/src/docs/quick-start/create-wasm-wrappers/deployment/wrappers-cli.md

 ```

 ### Step 3.
 Build the wrapper
-Now, we can build the sample Polywrapper with the following commands:
+Now, we can build the sample wrapper with the following commands:

 ```bash
 nvm use